cf73/idisaved2/content/collections/pages/language.md

         text: practical
       -
         type: text
-        text: "\_serves to communicate with a singleness of meaning, characteristic of informational clarity and directness.
-The"
+        text: "\_serves to communicate with a singleness of meaning for the purpose of informational clarity and directness.
+The "
       -
         type: text
         marks: